slowernews/wisdom-tldr/README.md

 ===
 ###On stress

-Stress is caused by thinking about the [past](#on-past) or about the [future](#on-future).
+Stress is caused by overthinking about the [past](#on-past) or [future](#on-future).

 > *'Stress is caused by giving a fuck.'*

+> *'If you are depressed you are living in the past. <br>
+If you are anxious you are living in the future. <br>
+If you are at peace you are living in the present.' -- Lao Tzu*

 ===
 ###On money

-Making money is adding value. iF you did a good negotiation.
+RULE: Making money is adding value.

+CHALLENGE: [Negotiation](#on-negotiation) establishes the exchange rate between money and value.

 ===
 ###On mortality

 You are going to die.
-Quite soon.
+Quite soon actually.
+Act accordingly.

 > *'Every day in the mirror I watch death at work.' -- Jean Cocteau*